SpaceX Raptor: Conception

-SpaceX's Merlin and Kestrel rocket engines use a RP-1 and liquid oxygen ("kerolox") combination.
+SpaceX's Merlin and Kestrel rocket engines use an RP-1 and liquid oxygen ("kerolox") combination.
 Raptor has about triple the thrust of SpaceX's Merlin 1D engine, which powers the Falcon 9 and Falcon Heavy launch vehicles.

 Raptor was conceived to burn hydrogen and oxygen propellants as of 2009.
 SpaceX had a few staff working on the Raptor upper-stage engine at a low priority in 2011.

 In October 2012, SpaceX announced concept work on an engine that would be "several times as powerful as the Merlin 1 series of engines, and won't use Merlin's RP-1 fuel".

 Development

-In November 2012, Musk announced that SpaceX was working on methane-fueled rocket engines, that Raptor would be methane-based, and that methane would fuel Mars colonization.
+In November 2012, SpaceX founder and CEO Elon Musk announced that SpaceX was working on methane-fueled rocket engines, that Raptor would be methane-based, and that methane would fuel Mars colonization.
 Because of the presence of underground water and carbon dioxide in Mars atmosphere, methane, a simple hydrocarbon, could be synthesized on Mars using the Sabatier reaction.
-NASA found in-situ resource production on Mars to be viable for oxygen, water, and methane production.
+NASA analysis found in-situ resource production on Mars to be viable for oxygen, water, and methane production.

 In early 2014 SpaceX confirmed that Raptor would be used for both first and second stages of its next rocket.
 This held as the design evolved from the Mars Colonial Transporter to the Interplanetary Transport System, the Big Falcon Rocket, and ultimately, Starship.

 The concept evolved from a family of Raptor-designated rocket engines (2012) to focus on the full-size Raptor engine (2014).

 In January 2016, the US Air Force awarded a development contract to SpaceX to develop a prototype Raptor for use on the upper stage of Falcon 9 and Falcon Heavy.

 The first version was intended to operate at a chamber pressure of 250 bar.
 As of July 2022, chamber pressure had reached 300 bars in a test.
 In April 2024, Musk shared the performance achieved by SpaceX with the Raptor 1 engine (sea level 185 t_{f}, RVac 200 t_{f}) and Raptor 2 engine (sea level 230 t_{f}, RVac 258 t_{f}) along with the target specifications for the upcoming Raptor 3 (sea level 280 t_{f}, RVac 306 t_{f}) and said SpaceX would aim to ultimately achieve over 330 tonnes of thrust on the sea-level booster engines.

 Raptor 1 and 2 engines require a heat shroud to protect pipes and wiring from the heat of high-velocity atmospheric re-entry, while Raptor 3 is designed so that it does not require an external heat shield.